sendbird/fintech-ai-chatbot/README.md

 To run the demo app, you must specify `System prompt` and `Function Calls`.

 ### System Message
 `System prompt` defines the Persona of the ChatBot, informing users of the role the ChatBot plays.
-For this Fintech AI ChatBot, It's designed to be an AI assistant that handles and manages customer orders.
+For this Fintech AI ChatBot, it is designed to be an AI assistant that handles and manages customer orders.

 You can find this setting under Chat > AI Chatbot > Manage bots > Edit > Bot settings > Parameter settings > System prompt.